fenghansen/PNNP/README.md

 We will provide support for additional comparative methods in the future.

 ## 📝 Guidelines
-**Coming Soon (ETA: 2.4)**
+**Coming Soon (ETA: 2.10)**

 ## 🏷️ Citation
-If you find our code helpful in your research or work please cite our paper.
+Please cite our paper if you find our code helpful in your research or work.
 ```bibtex
 @article{feng2023physics,
   title={Physics-guided Noise Neural Proxy for Practical Low-light Raw Image Denoising},